On some non-principal locally analytic representations induced by cuspidal Lie algebra representations: Hecke operators on ind-admissible representations, by Andreas Bode

 The purpose of this appendix is twofold: Firstly, we provide some additional background on the category of ind-admissible representations, advertising a dual perspective using pro-coadmissible modules over the distribution algebra -- in particular, we show that the definition of ind-admissibility is independent of the choice of compact open subgroup (Corollary \ref{indep}), and that ind-admissible representations form an abelian category (Proposition \ref{iaabelian}).
-Secondly, we then prove an analogue of Mackey's irreducibility criterion for compactly induced locally analytic representations, where we induce from an open subgroup which is compact mod centre (Theorem \ref{BanachMackey}).
+Secondly, we describe more explicitly the $\mathrm{GL}_2(L)$-representation obtained from the cuspidal Lie algebra representation $M^\mu$, and produce non-trivial Hecke operators on it.
+In particular, the representation